Loading Now

 Strength Training for Runners: The Benefits & Myths

-Weight training is often disregarded when putting together a training schedule for any runner.
+Strength training for runners is often overlooked when creating a training schedule.
 However, it’s a style of training that can add more benefit to your overall performance on the track or race day.

 Why Weight Training Isn’t Always Prioritised

-There are many reasons athletes give for not engaging in this type of training.
-Among the most popular include:
+There are many reasons athletes give for avoiding this type of training.
+Some of the most common include:

 • Not knowing where to begin

-• Prioritise logging more miles over a weight-training session
+• Prioritising logging more miles over a weight-training session

-• Fear of getting bulky or too heavy for running
+• Fear of becoming bulky or too heavy for running

-We’re here to help you battle those uncertainties about the importance of weight training and the benefits it can bring.
+We’re here to help you overcome these uncertainties and understand the importance of strength training for runners, as well as the benefits it can bring.

 Bring-the-outdoors-in-RUN-main-2-1024x576 Strength Training for Runners: The Benefits & Myths